 - Information You Give Us: We collect information you give us—such as your name, billing address, telephone number, e-mail address, and/or credit card number—when you purchase or use a service, participate in a promotion, or register with us in the “Preferences” section on our website.

 - Information We Collect Automatically: We automatically collect certain types of information whenever you interact with us.
-For example, when you use Deltapath services via your mobile phone carrier or the Deltapath mobile application, Deltapath will collect your mobile phone number and other information about the type of mobile device you use (e.g., operating system, device model) for the purpose of providing the services to you.
+For example, when you use Deltapath services via your mobile phone carrier or the Deltapath mobile application, Deltapath will collect your information about the type of mobile device you use (e.g., operating system, device model) for the purpose of providing the services to you.
 When you visit Deltapath’s website, our systems automatically provide us with your IP address to tell us what type of web browser you use, which may be linked to personally identifiable information if you have registered with us in the “Preferences” section of our website.
 When you visit Deltapath’s website by clicking an advertisement on a third-party website, Deltapath automatically collects information about the website you were visiting when you clicked on Deltapath’s advertisement, including the IP address of the website and the date and time that you clicked on Deltapath’s advertisement.

 - Information We Obtain from Other Sources: We may obtain information about you from outside sources and add it to, or combine it with, your personally identifiable information, including information such as: